satya7498/BookStoreApp/README.md

 Features:-
 Building User Authentication Service: Modern applications rely on user authentication,Token-based authentication is a protocol which allows users to verify their identity, and in return receive a unique access token.
 During the life of the token, users then access the website or app that the token has been issued for.Tokens offer a second layer of security, and administrators have detailed control over each action and transaction.

-Using Dummy Rest API to populate the bookstore:We will use the Book API  to have a real database for the search.
+Using Rest API to populate the bookstore:We will use the Book API  to have a real database for the search.
 Book API is intended to write applications that can interact with the Books API.
 The Books API is a way to search and access that content, as well as to create and view personalization around that content.

 Implementing the list all books feature: When  our service is ready to make an API call,.We will call the rest endpoint “https://localhost:8080/allbooks” and it will list all the books .